gpericol/b00b5Coin/README.md

 ## Algorithms
 ### Proof of Work
-it's just the HEX representation of SHA256 of the JSON Object (minified) on one block the difficulty is caluclated in NIPPLES
+It's just the HEX representation of SHA256 of the JSON Object (minified) on one block.

+The difficulty is calculated in NIPPLES
 ```
            .-''-''-.
           /   '-'  .: __